nanoMLMS/snowWiki/docs/install.md

 git clone https://github.com/nanoMLMS/pySNOW.git pysnow && cd pysnow
 ```

-From here you should be able to easily install the package by running
+From here you should be able to easily install the package by running:
 ```bash
 pip install .
 ```